NOVEL CORONAVIRUS (COVID-19) UPDATE

-No new cases were acquired overseas, and nine cases have been excluded following further investigation.
-The total number of cases in NSW since the beginning of the pandemic is 73,596.
+One new case was acquired overseas, and 10 cases have been excluded following further investigation.
+The total number of cases in NSW since the beginning of the pandemic is 74,163.

-Sadly, NSW Health is today reporting the deaths of four people with COVID-19 – three men and one woman.
+Sadly, NSW Health is today reporting the deaths of three people – two men and one woman.

-One person was in their 40s, two people were in their 60s, and one person was in their 70s.
+One person was in their 30s, one person was in their 70s, and one person was in their 80s.

-Two people were from Sydney’s inner west, one person was from south west Sydney, and one person was from the Central Coast.
+Two people were from Sydney’s inner west and one person was from western Sydney.

-The person in their 40s was not vaccinated, the two people in their 60s had received one dose of a COVID-19 vaccine, and the person in their 70s had received two doses of a COVID-19 vaccine.
-All four people had underlying health conditions.
+Two people were not vaccinated, and one person had received one dose of a COVID-19 vaccine shortly before testing positive.
+This case, a man in his 30s from Sydney’s inner west, died at Royal Prince Alfred Hospital.

 |Confirmed cases (including interstate residents in NSW health care facilities)